NerdWalletOSS/shepherd/README.md

 * **Easy**: With just a few commands, you can checkout dozens of repositories, apply changes, commit those changes, and open pull requests with detailed messages.
 * **Flexible**: Ships with support for Git/GitHub, but can easily be extended to work with other version control products like Bitbucket, GitLab, or SVN.

+For more high level context, this [blog post](https://www.nerdwallet.com/blog/engineering/shepherd-automating-code-changes/) covers the basics.

 ## Getting started

 Install the Shepherd CLI: